Batucan2601/MARINA/README.md

 ![image](https://github.com/Batucan2601/MARINA/assets/52931384/7af2858a-1837-4919-98de-f6e670ee4a04)

-Where E(x) is the expected value and  alpha is the weight coefficient.
+Where $E(x)$ is the expected value and  alpha is the weight coefficient.
 As you can see the mean and variance relies on their previou iterations.

 # 2.1.2 Temporal Correlation Module
 This module uses the correlation between historical and future points.
 Paper suggests that using simple MLP blocks rather than using complex architectures such as Transformers etc. gives both better computation speed and better accuracy in the end, therefore spatial module uses only MLP blocks and no other structure.
-This module uses a window of size n  where with n data it tries to predict the future j points.
-This module uses a total of K MLP blocks, where each MLP block is also consisting of an Input subblock, cascading subblock and a forecasting subblock, which are also consisting of multi layer perceptron.
+This module uses a window of size $n$  where with $n$ data it tries to predict the future $\eta$ points.
+This module uses a total of $K$ MLP blocks, where each MLP block is also consisting of an Input subblock, cascading subblock and a forecasting subblock, which are also consisting of multi layer perceptron.

 ![image](https://github.com/Batucan2601/MARINA/assets/52931384/09cf59ea-4342-4a61-ba97-15d218cfa097)